wangster6/leetcode/README.md

 2469 - Convert the Temperature\
 2356 - Number of Unique Subjects Taught by Each Teacher\
 2620 - Counter **(REVIEW)**\
+2635 - Apply Transform Over Each Element in Array\
 2665 - Counter II\
 2667 - Create Hello World Function\
 2703 - Return Length of Arguments Passed\